Uttark/Project_WoC_7.0_Fake_Review_Detection/README.md

 # Project_WoC_7.0_Fake_Review_Detection
-Amazon Review Detection : Genuine or Fake  (Web Scrapping and ML ) A.CHECKPOINT_1 :
+Amazon Review Detection : Genuine or Fake  (Web Scrapping and ML ) A.CHECKPOINT_1 : file 1 : amazon_reviews.csv --> direclty scrapping data from site (might not contain all columns ) file 2 : cleaned_amazon_reviews.csv  --> contains all 5 coloumn . removing unnecessary data
+                                          file 2 is then passed for preprocessing .
   Extracting data from amazon product and converting to .csv file.
   Cleaning the .csv file for training ML MODEL more accurately---->
        Data Cleaning: